waiting-for-dev/devise-jwt/README.md

 #### Denylist

 In this strategy, a database table is used as a list of revoked JWT tokens.
 The `jti` claim, which uniquely identifies a token, is persisted.
-The `exp` claim is also stored to allow the clean-up of staled tokens.
+The `exp` claim is also stored to allow the clean-up of stale tokens.

 In order to use it, you need to create the denylist table in a migration: